AndrewRadev/id3-image/README.md

 - Don't silently overwrite images when extracting
 - Allow different output formats
 - Allow different ID3 versions
-- Allow embedding/extracting multiple images (currently, on the first one is extracted)
+- Allow embedding/extracting multiple images (currently, only the first one is extracted)
 - Replace structopt + clap with a simpler CLI solution -- a lot of dependencies for a simple project